Let’s admit it: we’ve all had those days when we don’t even want to get out of bed for one reason or another.

-It can happen that you exhaust all your options and your elderly loved one still refuses –or is physically unable- to get out of bed for a shower.
+It can happen that you exhaust all your options, and your elderly loved one still refuses –or is physically unable- to get out of bed for a shower.
 In these cases, a sponge bath will get the job done.
-Keep your elderly loved one warm and gather all your supplies before getting started.
-There are even waterless cleansers, bathing wipes, and no-rinse shampoos available on the market to make this task easier.
+Keep your elderly loved one warm and gather all your supplies before starting.
+Even waterless cleansers, bathing wipes, and no-rinse shampoos are available on the market to make this task easier.

 Place a waterproof mattress cover over the bed.
-Using a damp sponge, bathe your loved one starting from their head.
-In order to respect their privacy, you can uncover only the part of their body that you’re washing at the time.
-Wash their privates at the end of the bath, since these areas tend to be the dirtiest.
-You can also give them a massage while bathing them in order to improve circulation and make the experience more enjoyable.
+Using a damp sponge, bathe your loved one, starting from their head.
+To respect their privacy, you can uncover only the part of their body that you’re washing at the time.
+Wash their privates at the end of the bath since these areas tend to be the dirtiest.
+You can also massage them while bathing them to improve circulation and make the experience more enjoyable.

 Regardless, encourage them to take a full shower or bath at least once a week.

 This option might not be available daily, but it can be extremely helpful.
 Schedule an enjoyable activity so the senior feels compelled to take a bath or shower before leaving the house.
 Walking in the park, going to a local museum, or trying out the new bakery shop will make them look forward to cleaning up and looking their best.

 If leaving the house is too complicated for them, ask someone –a neighbor, family member, or friend- to visit them at a set time of the day.
 Knowing that they are expecting visitors can also be a huge incentive to be clean and tidy.